-Soul brother too beaucoup.

 By the way, I have seen parents I respected and admired get outmaneuvered, and easily so, in a battle for desert.
 Vis: pile of green beans.
 “Eat those green beans or you don’t get dessert.”
 Child picks at them and whines.
 “Okay, eat just five more and you can have desert.”
 In the end, of course, the kid gets all desert.
 I once knew of a kid who wanted ice cream for dinner, and when she didn’t get it, stormed out of the house and down the block.
 By the time mom wrangled her, they made nice by sharing ice cream for dinner.
 Mission accomplished, tantrum.

-I never had a little kid, but I will say that our son gets “too bad” from me all the time.
 If I had a little one, I hope I would be like the Soup Nazi: “No dessert for you!
 Come back in one year!”

 Parents, why do you even have dessert in the house?
 And so what if you kid doesn’t eat all his food?
 Have you seen any starving kids in the suburbs lately?
 Maybe it would do kids some good to starve on a couple of nights.
 Maybe he’d appreciate his green beans after that.